 The plastic recycling process is more complex than it might seem.

-Despite common thinking, the plastic it cannot be defined as a mere "material".
+Despite common thinking, the plastic bags it cannot be defined as a simple “material”.
 Inside there are different polymers, to which chemical compounds, fibers and pigments are added.

-The combination of all these elements makes the separation of the plastic and the identification of the type of belonging quite complex.
+The combination of all these elements makes the separation of the plastic and the identification of the type it belongs to quite complex.

-To facilitate the whole process, researchers from the Department of Chemical and Biological Engineering of Aarhus University have managed to develop a camera system.
+To facilitate the entire process, some researchers from the Department of Chemical and Biological Engineering at Aarhus University have managed to develop a camera system.

 The cameras would be able to "see" the difference between 12 different types of plastic (PE, PP, PET, PS, PVC, PVDF, POM, PEEK, ABS, PMMA, PC and PA12), completely transforming recycling.